Yale-EEB723/syllabus/README.md

 		- Presents a cautionary tale
 			- An intronic SNP in FTO is strongly associated with obesity.
 			- Many theses and drug companies tried to figure out what FTO does to target it
 			- But turns out that the intronic FTO SNP is in a CNE (conserved non-coding element) physically associates with a distant gene and regulates IRX3
 - Structure may be a result of transcriptional state
 	- Rowley https://doi.org/10.1038/s41576-018-0060-8
 - Compartmental domains may be more highly conserved than specific sequences

 ### Week 9 - Phylogenetic comparative methods

+Please read the following material from Harmon 2018 https://lukejharmon.github.io/pcm/ :
+- Chapter 3 Brownian Models (a detailed reading of section 3.3 is not required, though it is quite interesting).
+- Chapter 7

 ### Week 10 - Genome evolution

+Discussion leader: Arianna Lord

 ### Week 11 - Comparative functional genomics

 ### Week 12 - Project